Is a Learn-to-row class right for me?

 - Complete USRowing's online SafeSport Training (~90 minutes), which requires a USRowing individual membership (~$20)

 LTR graduates who have completed the Phase #2 trial, are invited to join our Technical Sweep Program and continue gaining physical fitness and rowing skills through technique-focused coaching.
-If you transition directly from LTR Phase #2 to the Technical Sweep Program, seasonal Technical Sweep rowing fees apply, although these may be prorated if joining mid-season.
-(See table below.)
+If you transition directly from LTR Phase #2 to the Technical Sweep Program, seasonal Technical Sweep rowing fees apply, although these may be prorated if joining mid-season (See table below.).
+To learn more about the Technical Sweep program, click here.

 There is no training or fitness level necessary for this class, but rowing requires a certain about of mobility to enter and exit the boat safely.
 If you are able to get down to the floor in a sitting position using only one hand, and then get back up again, you should be fine.
 If you have difficulties with this maneuver, you may want to take a mobility course (e.g., yoga, tai chi, etc.) to improve your flexibility before enrolling in the class.
 If you have questions, please contact a coach (firstname.lastname@example.org).